COVID-19 Vaccines in Hong Kong: Options, Safety & Costs (UPDATED)

 Our trusted advisors can help you find the right plans.
 We'll be in touch right away!

 The Hong Kong COVID-19 Vaccination Programme

 The goal of this programme is to provide vaccines for a total of around 7.5 million Hong Kong residents within 2021.
-Members of the public will be given the choice on whether to get vaccinated.
-As the vaccines will arrive in Hong Kong batch by batch, the government will prioritize vulnerable groups and high-risk groups (e.g. elderlies, healthcare workers) with a reference to the characteristics of the vaccines.
-More details of the vaccination programme will be announced in due course.
+Members of the public will be given the choice of whether to get vaccinated.
+As the vaccines will arrive in Hong Kong batch by batch, the government prioritized vulnerable groups and high-risk groups (e.g. elderlies, healthcare workers) with a reference to the characteristics of the vaccines.

-From 16 March onwards, online booking will be available to citizens aged over 30, domestic helpers and students aged over 16 who are in education overseas, as well as personnel qualifying for the specified categories.
+From 16 March onwards, online booking is available to citizens aged over 30, domestic helpers and students aged over 16 who are in education overseas, as well as personnel qualifying for the specified categories.